Our Position on the County’s “Zero Waste” Plans

 With the Nov.
 25, 2024 press release, Elrich and his administration have formally modified—many would say reneged on—his pledge to shutter the incinerator as planned.

 We fully understand and accept that the County’s waste management overhaul is complex and challenging.
-But complexity is neither a rationale nor a justification for continuing to burn trash for up to eight more years in an aging and inefficient facility that pollutes, poses health risks to human beings, and contributes to climate change.
+But complexity is neither a rationale nor a justification for continuing to burn trash for up to eight more years in an aging and inefficient facility that pollutes, poses health risks to human beings, contributes to climate change and would require millions of dollars in investments in capital costs just to maintain the aging incinerator.

-Inertia around dealing with a different set of costs
+• Inertia around dealing with a different set of costs, and

 In addition, some DEP officials and perhaps some County Council members appear to be worried that sending trash outside the County would be a bad thing to do.
 We understand that concern but believe it is misplaced given the facts.
-Montgomery County already sends approximately 150,000 tons of hazardous incinerator ash out-of-state—causing potential harm to another community for the past 30 years.
-Sending unburned trash to a well-managed landfill would be much safer for any community receiving it.
+Montgomery County already sends approximately 150,000 tons of toxic incinerator ash out-of-state—causing potential harm to another community for the past 30 years.
+Sending unburned trash to well-managed landfills in less populated communities would be much safer for any community receiving it.
 Plus, landfills are private businesses managed for profit and such interstate hauling of trash is common throughout the U.S.

 SCA’s Role